pwhb/parthenon/kindness-saga/funogods/draft.md

 ## Chapter III - Sappho's Lyre [Love]

 War had always been intimately close to me even when I was in my mom's womb.
-Ashes, blood and tears, I knew sufferings before I knew who I was.
+Ashes, blood and tears, I knew sufferings before I knew my name.
 I was born tired of all the sufferings in the world.

 "How could I know my life would be changed when I interviewed him?" mom said, with a hint of tears in her eyes.